vikash-modeller/Sarcasm_Detection/README.md

 # Sarcasm_Detection

-This repository contains model code for detecting sarcasm in headline of an article dataset is collected from theonion.com, twitter.com and huffingtonpost.com
+This repository contains model code for detecting sarcasm in headline of an article.

+dataset is collected from theonion.com, twitter.com and huffingtonpost.com